HiIamCuong/aws-fcj-workshop1/content/2-Prerequiste/_index.md

 ![Create Stack](/images/2.prerequisite/10.png)
 ![Create Stack](/images/2.prerequisite/11.png)

-### 6. Wait for the Stack to finish creating all resources
+6. Wait for the Stack to finish creating all resources

 ![Create Stack](/images/2.prerequisite/12.png)

-### 7. Completed
+7. Completed

 ![Create Stack](/images/2.prerequisite/13.png)

 {{% notice info %}}
 At this point, the preparation is complete.
-You can proceed to **Part 3**.
+You can proceed to [Part 3]([phần 3](3-RedshiftStreamingIngestion)).
 The section below provides additional explanations about the resources created by this stack.
 {{% /notice %}}

 ---